India Hicks: Personal life

 Hicks has competed in several marathons.
 She also rode a 100 mile bike ride to raise money for cancer victims, in memory of her adopted son's biological mother.
 She partners with a local food bank and with the disaster relief agency Global Empowerment Mission (GEM).
 She joined the Global Empowerment Mission's board in 2019.
 On behalf of GEM, she visited the Abaco Islands after Hurricane Dorian, Alabama after it experienced a tornado, Florida after the surfside condominium collapse, and Poland during Russia's invasion of Ukraine.
-She is also an ambassador for The Prince's Trust, a charity that helps young people find training, and work opportunities.'In 2020 Hicks pleaded guilty at Uxbridge Magistrates' Court to stealing a coat and was ordered to pay costs and a victim surcharge.
+She is also an ambassador for The Prince's Trust, a charity that helps young people find training, and work opportunities.

+In 2020, Hicks pleaded guilty at Uxbridge Magistrates' Court to shoplifting a coat and was ordered to pay costs and a victim surcharge.
+Her spokesperson stated: "The court accepted that at the time of taking the coat, India had simply been absent-minded and hadn't intended to leave without paying for it".